ROCm/TransferBench/docs/reference/presets.rst

 - Allows using RDMA read instead of write through ``USE_REMOTE_READ``.

 - Round-robin and combination schedule: Node pairs are scheduled in round-robin.
-Within each node pair, NIC pairs use combination schedule with ``NIC_PARALLEL_LEVEL``.
+Within each node pair, NIC pairs are tested in all combinations (controlled by ``NIC_PARALLEL_LEVEL``).

 - Output: Full matrix or column format, including top 10 fastest and slowest connections.